-Fundraisers are poised for success when they include these key elements
+Fundraisers are poised for success when they include these essential elements.

 School fundraising is a fall staple.
-With the vast majority of schools participating in some kind of fundraising effort, telling your fundraising story in a compelling way is necessary to stand out from the crowd.
+With most schools participating in some fundraising effort, compellingly telling your fundraising story is necessary to stand out from the crowd.
 Get ahead of the game with these tips for telling your community a meaningful story about your school’s needs and how to meet them.

-While most of us are aware of the “theme” or purpose behind a school fundraising program, communicating this through the familiar storytelling framework is often an overlooked and effective way to engage donors or customers.
-Let’s unpack these three essential elements of a story and consider effective ways to apply them to your school fundraiser:
+While most of us know the “theme” or purpose behind a school fundraising program, communicating this through the familiar storytelling framework is often an overlooked and effective way to engage donors or customers.
+Let’s unpack these three essential elements of a story and consider practical ways to apply them to your school fundraiser:

-Telling this story is achieved through letters, sales pitches, fliers and, most importantly, conversations.
-You can use this story-telling model to create a short 2-minute description of your fundraiser that tees up the conversation for the all-important ask.
+This story is told through letters, sales pitches, fliers, and, most importantly, conversations.
+You can use this storytelling model to create a 2-minute description of your fundraiser that tees up the conversation for the all-important ask.

 School Fundraising Story Characters

 A story is usually known for its characters.
-Indeed, realistic personalities are what allow people to see themselves in the story and connect on a deeper level.
-The best question to ask when defining the characters in your story include:
+Indeed, realistic personalities allow people to see themselves in the story and connect on a deeper level.
+The best question to ask when defining the characters in your story include the following:

-In fundraisers, students and parents are selling products or asking for donations, while friends and neighbors are buying and giving.
+In fundraisers, students and parents sell products or ask for donations, while friends and neighbors buy and give.
 Ensure that communications about the fundraiser include both of these sets of characters.
-Doing so will ensure that people can identify who their personal role, as well as actions are affecting.
+Doing so will ensure that people can identify who their role, as well as actions, are affecting.
 Here’s an example of how to make the characters in your fundraiser evident:

 This year’s fundraiser at Oakleaf Elementary is helping the K-5 students who live in our neighborhood.
 Friends and neighbors like you have the chance to purchase a great product and make a difference in these students’ lives and ensure their academic success.

-In two short sentences, you can instantly position students and customers as integral players in the fundraising story.
+You can instantly position students and customers as integral players in the fundraising story in two short sentences.
 Notice the use of the phrase “like you.”
-Help donors see how they fit in to the narrative with signals like this to create an instant connection to your cause.
+Help donors see how they fit into the narrative with signals like this to create an instant connection to your cause.

 When people hear stories, they instinctively look for characters that they can relate to.
-Give the donors in your fundraising story the power and opportunity to make a difference by connecting to characters, and show them how they can help resolve the issues that arise to create your plot.
+Give the donors in your fundraising story the power and opportunity to make a difference by connecting to characters and showing them how they can help resolve the issues that arise to create your plot.

 School Fundraising Story Plot

-In a story, a plot arises usually as a result of the interaction between characters.
+In a story, a plot usually arises due to the interaction between characters.
 Generally, a plot is something that introduces a problem that needs resolution.

 A story may have many plotlines as characters seek resolution from others and within themselves.
-In a fundraiser, the plot is clear: a school has a need, but they don’t have the funds to meet that need.
-The resolution in achieved by friends and neighbors purchasing products.
-Plot is about action—even action as simple as purchasing quality products from a fundraising brochure.
+In a fundraiser, the plot is straightforward: a school has a need, but they don’t have the funds to meet that need.
+The resolution is achieved by friends and neighbors purchasing products.
+The plot is about action—even as simple as purchasing quality products from a fundraising brochure.

 As we’ve mentioned in our earlier posts about crafting a compelling mission statement, the more detail you can give, the better.
 Here’s a sample plot statement, continuing from the earlier example: